Proactive cyber defence

-Proactive cyber defence means acting in anticipation to oppose an attack through cyber and cognitive domains.
-Proactive cyber defence can be understood as options between offensive and defensive measures.
+Proactive cyber defense means acting in anticipation to oppose an attack through cyber and cognitive domains.
+Proactive cyber defense can be understood as options between offensive and defensive measures.
 It includes interdicting, disrupting or deterring an attack or a threat's preparation to attack, either pre-emptively or in self-defence.

+Proactive cyber defense differs from active defence, in that the former is pre-emptive (does not waiting for an attack to occur).
+Furthermore, active cyber defense differs from offensive cyber operations (OCO) in that the latter requires legislative exceptions to undertake.
+Hence, offensive cyber capabilities may be developed in collaboration with industry and facilitated by private sector; these operations are often led by nation-states.

+Methods and aims

-Common methods include cyber deception, attribution, threat hunting and adversarial pursuit.
+Common methods of proactive cyber defense include cyber deception, attribution, threat hunting and adversarial pursuit.
 The mission of the pre-emptive and proactive operations is to conduct aggressive interception and disruption activities against an adversary using: psychological operations, managed information dissemination, precision targeting, information warfare operations, computer network exploitation, and other active threat reduction measures.

 The proactive defense strategy is meant to improve information collection by stimulating reactions of the threat agents and to provide strike options as well as to enhance operational preparation of the real or virtual battlespace.
 Proactive cyber defence can be a measure for detecting and obtaining information before a cyber attack, or it can also be impending cyber operation and be determining the origin of an operation that involves launching a pre-emptive, preventive, or cyber counter-operation.

 The offensive capacity includes the manipulation and/or disruption of networks and systems with the purpose of limiting or eliminating the adversary's operational capability.
 This capability can be required to guarantee one's freedom of action in the cyber domain.
 Cyber-attacks can be launched to repel an attack (active defence) or to support the operational action.
-Proactive cyber defence differs from active defence, meaning that it is pre-emptive (not waiting for an attack to occur).
-The distinction between active cyber defence and offensive cyber operations (OCO) is that the later requires legislative exceptions to undertake.
-Hence, offensive cyber capabilities may be developed in collaboration with industry and facilitated by private sector.
-But, these operations are often led by nation-states.

 Cyber defense

 Strategically, cyber defence refers to operations that are conducted in the cyber domain in support of mission objectives.
-The main difference between cyber security and cyber defence is that that cyber defence requires a shift from network assurance (security) to mission assurance.
+The main difference between cyber security and cyber defence is that cyber defence requires a shift from network assurance (security) to mission assurance.
 Cyber defence focuses on sensing, detecting, orienting, and engaging adversaries in order to assure mission success and to outmanoeuver the adversary.
 This shift from security to defence requires a strong emphasis on intelligence, and reconnaissance, and the integration of staff activities to include intelligence, operations, communications, and planning.

 Defensive cyber operations refer to activities on or through the global information infrastructure to help protect an institutions' electronic information and information infrastructures as a matter of mission assurance.
 Defensive cyber does not normally involve direct engagement with the adversary.

 Active cyber operations refers to activities on the global information infrastructure to degrade, disrupt, influence, respond, and interfere with the capabilities, intentions, and activities of a foreign individual, state, organization, and terrorist groups.
 Active cyber defence decisively engages the adversary and includes adversarial pursuit activities.